Still have some questions? Can´t find your answers on our website? No worries – it happens! Here are some answers to a few asks we often receive.

 On January 1 of each year (the “Adjustment Date”), an adjustment is made to the Royalty Pool to “vend-in” new Pizza Pizza restaurants that have been opened, less any restaurants which have closed, by the December 31 and for new Pizza 73 restaurants that were open on or prior to September 1 of the previous year, less any restaurants which have closed, prior to that Adjustment Date.
 At each adjustment date PPRC pays PPL, in securities exchangeable for shares, 92.5% of the amount reflecting the value of any increase in the royalty at that time.
 The adjustment for new restaurants added to the Royalty Pool is designed to be accretive to current shareholders due to the 7.5% discount in payment to PPL.

-On January 1, 2012 there are 690 restaurants in the Fund´s Royalty Pool, comprised of 601 Pizza Pizza restaurants and 89 Pizza 73 restaurants.
+As of January 1, 2019 there are 772 restaurants in the PPRC´s Royalty Pool, comprised of 660 Pizza Pizza restaurants and 112 Pizza 73 restaurants.
 This number will change with the next January 1 adjustment date.